 Renewed Support Anticipated For Malaysia Shares

-(RTTNews) - The Malaysia stock market has alternated between positive and negative finishes through the last four trading days since the end of the four-day losing streak in which it had fallen more than a dozen points or 0.9 percent.
-The Kuala Lumpur Composite Index now sits just beneath the 1,440-point plateau although it figures to bounce higher again on Tuesday.
+(RTTNews) - The Malaysia stock market has alternated between positive and negative finishes through the last six trading days since the end of the four-day losing streak in which it had fallen more than a dozen points or 0.9 percent.
+The Kuala Lumpur Composite Index now sits just above the 1,435-point plateau although it's likely to rebound again on Thursday.

-The global forecast for the Asian markets is upbeat on easing treasuries and ahead of key data later this week.
-The European and U.S. markets were up and the Asian markets figure to open in similar fashion.
+The global forecast for the Asian markets is positive on optimism over the outlook for interest rates.
+The European and U.S. markets were solidly higher and the Asian markets are expected to open in similar fashion.

-The KLCI finished slightly lower on Monday following mixed performances from the financial shares, plantation stocks and telecoms.
+The KLCI finished modestly lower on Wednesday following losses from the telecoms and mixed performances from the financial shares and plantations.

-Among the actives, Axiata tumbled 2.16 percent, while CIMB Group added 0.35 percent, Genting slumped 0.50 percent, Genting Malaysia and Petronas Gas both declined 0.82 percent, IHH Healthcare slipped 0.17 percent, IOI Corporation retreated 0.51 percent, Kuala Lumpur Kepong and Petronas Chemicals both fell 0.27 percent, Maxis slid 0.25 percent, Maybank sank 0.11 percent, MISC lost 0.28 percent, MRDIY rallied 1.34 percent, PPB Group stumbled 2.07 percent, Public Bank shed 0.48 percent, RHB Capital was down 0.18 percent, Sime Darby advanced 0.44 percent, Sime Darby Plantations jumped 1.41 percent, Telekom Malaysia dipped 0.20 percent, Tenaga Nasional eased 0.10 percent, Westports Holdings climbed 1.19 percent and Celcomdigi, Dialog Group and Press Metal were unchanged.
+Among the actives, Celcomdigi retreated 0.71 percent, while CIMB Group lost 0.18 percent, Dialog Group plummeted 4.19 percent, Genting Malaysia and MISC both sank 0.41 percent, IHH Healthcare fell 0.17 percent, IOI Corporation and Tenaga Nasional both declined 0.51 percent, Kuala Lumpur Kepong eased 0.09 percent, Maxis jumped 1.01 percent, MRDIY rallied 2.03 percent, Petronas Chemicals plunged 2.72 percent, PPB Group perked 0.13 percent, Press Metal tanked 2.03 percent, Public Bank shed 0.24 percent, Sime Darby tumbled 0.87 percent, Sime Darby Plantations was up 0.06 percent, Westports Holdings advanced 0.89 percent and Genting, RHB Capital, Maybank, Telekom Malaysia, Axiata and AMMB Holdings were unchanged.

-The lead from Wall Street is strong as the major averages opened higher on Monday and mostly improved as the day progressed, ending near session highs.
+The lead from Wall Street is strong as the major averages opened flat on Wednesday but took off as the day progressed, ending near session highs.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!